Tyrn/wei/the-insider-en.typ

 paint was.
 Yes!
 A small white roll, about  an elbow wide, was there, behind the plastic buckets.
 It  was not  a rope, no;  it  was  just sound resistant insulation tape that  was used for seal soundproofing linnit blocks.
-Ashinik knew,  however,  that  the tape  was  incredibly  strong - the  construction workers  loved  to  sell it  on the  side  to the peasants  who  wove  horse harnesses out of it.
+Ashinik knew,  however,  that  the tape  was  incredibly  strong---the  construction workers  loved  to  sell it  on the  side  to the peasants  who  wove  horse harnesses out of it.
 The tape length in a standard pack was sixty meters but the workers  had  already utilized  some.
 By  Ashinik's estimate, about  one